 Disabled parking

-Blue badge holders may park in any of the designated parking spaces for disabled people in the University car parks.
+Blue badge holders may park in any of the designated parking spaces for disabled people in the University car parks, please see our Canterbury Campus map or see page 6 of the event programme.

 Canterbury has two rail stations - Canterbury East and Canterbury West, the latter of which is served by high-speed services from London.
 Both stations are within easy walking distance of the campus, taking around 15 minutes on foot, and both have taxi ranks outside.